PeaceOff/FEUP-COMP/README.txt

 **TASK DISTRIBUTION: (Identify the set of tasks done by each member of the project.)
 David Azevedo : Conversion of the grammar to a LL(1) format.
 Contribuition to the construction of the AST.
 Responsible for the checking the function call parameters with the respective arguments.
 Responsible for the loops and if's in the code generation.
 Testing and debugging the project.
 Brainstorming for the liveness analysis implementation aswell as fixing bugging related to it.
 Responsible for writing this report.
-Jo„o Ferreira :
+Jo√£o Ferreira : Conversion of the grammar to a LL(1) format.
+Contribution to the construction of the AST.
+Responsible for creating and allocating all the data to the symboltable.
+Responsible for the first check of declaration and assign of variables.
+Responsible for the implementation of the Code generator and code sampler.
+Responsible for the translation to JVM of declaration of fields, functions, load and stores.
+Responsible for the liveness analysis implementation.
+Contribution to the report and bug fixing.
 Marcelo Ferreira : Conversion of the grammar to a LL(1) format.
 Helped on AST construction.
 Responsible for checking the assignments.
 Responsible for convert to machine code assignments and calc operations.
 Testing and debugging the project.

 **PROS: (Identify the most positive aspects of your tool) Our tool's positive aspects include : LL(1) Grammar, a very good semantic analysis and error detection, automatic otimizations in terms of code generation, use of optimized 'templates' for conditional statements and loops, construction of a very helpful symbol table aswell as printing it for debugging, good register allocation algorithm.

 **CONS: (Identify the most negative aspects of your tool) Although we believe our implementation to be very good in terms of what was asked of us, it could still be better in some aspects, which the group considers as future improvements that were not implemented due to this semester's timetable being very strict, and the work load was imense from all the classes.
-That being said, the more negative aspects are : not stoping the syntatic analysis at the first error, not translating the language to portuguese, this idea was dropped has the teachers would not evalute this and we wanted to be in compliance with the specification first and leave secondary enhancements such as this to last (if we had the time).
+That being said, the more negative aspects are : stoping the syntatic analysis at the first error, not translating the language to portuguese, this idea was dropped has the teachers would not evalute this and we wanted to be in compliance with the specification first and leave secondary enhancements such as this to last (if we had the time).
 Finally, we believe that the code otimization could have been a little more strong than it is at the moment.